Zhao Junzhe: International career

 Zhao was included into the Chinese national team by then manager Bora Milutinović for the 2002 FIFA World Cup.
 Though his chances were limited on the national team at the time, he did play in two group stage matches during the tournament and nearly scored by hitting the post against Brazil.
 He played a vital role in the 2004 AFC Asian Cup in which China finished the tournament as runners-up.

 Managerial career

 On 29 September 2017, Zhao was appointed as the caretaker manager of Liaoning FC, who sat at the bottom of the league table.
 On 14 October, in his first game as manager, he guided Liaoning to a 3–3 draw against second place team Shanghai SIPG.
 However, Liaoning finally relegated to the second tier after losing the last three matches of the season.
 On 12 December 2017, Zhao's caretaker spell ended when Chen Yang became the manager of Liaoning.

 On 21 February 2023, Zhao was appointed as the head coach of Chinese Super League club Cangzhou Mighty Lions.
+On 16 July 2024, he swapped positions with Li Xiaopeng to become the team's general manager.